Prelude to the Mishima Incident: 1969 (Shōwa 44)

-Around this time, discord between Mishima and core veteran Tatenokai members, Kazuhiko Nakatsuji (中辻和彦) and Kiyoshi Bandai (万代潔), began to surface.
+Around this time, discord between Mishima and core veteran Tatenokai members, Kazuhiko Nakatsuji and Kiyoshi Bandai, began to surface.
 Contrary to Mishima's wishes, Nakatsuji, who had a loose sense of money and loose relationships with women, embezzled money and asked Seigen Tanaka (田中清玄) for funding for the financially struggling Controversy Journal, which became a decisive rift, and in late August, Nakatsuji, Bandai, and several others left the Tatenokai.
 Mishima covered all of the expenses for everyone in the Tatenokai, including travel, accommodation, food, miscellaneous expenses, and uniforms, so when Mishima heard that Seigen Tanaka had been boasting in business world (財界, zaikai) that "I am the patron of Mishima and the Tatenokai," this angered Mishima, who valued the honor of the Tatenokai.

 On October 12, at the Tatenokai's October regular meeting, Hiroshi Mochimaru, the first student president, also formally resigned.
 Mochimaru, who was close to Nakatsuji, was unsure whether to side with Nakatsuji or Mishima, and decided to quit both his position as editor of the Controversy Journal and his activities with the Tatenokai.
 Mochimaru was engaged to Yoshiko Matsuura (松浦芳子), who helped with the Tatenokai's administrative work.
 Mishima repeatedly tried to persuade him to stay, saying, "If you devote yourself to your work with the Tatenokai, I will guarantee your livelihood after marriage," but Mochimaru ultimately declined.
-He had already secured employment as an executive at Teikoku Security Service (帝国警備保障, Teikoku Keibi Hoshō).
+He had already secured employment as an executive at Teikoku Security Service (帝国警備保障).

 According to Mishima's friend Takeshi Muramatsu (村松剛), Mishima, who never expected Mochimaru to quit, was devastated, like a father betrayed by his own child, and phone called Muramatsu in a complete despair, saying, "Mochimaru says he's quitting the Tatenokai.
 The Tatenokai will no longer come into existence..."
 Having lost his important right-hand man, Mochimaru, Mishima said to Colonel Yamamoto in an angry and sad voice, "A man really can change depending on a woman, can't he?"

 Masakatsu Morita became the Tatenokai student leader in place of Mochimaru, and the Tatenokai office, which had been located within the editorial office of the Controversy Journal, was to be moved to the apartment in Juunisou where Morita lived.
 In contrast to Mochimaru, who was always the type to think intellectually and rationally and act cautiously, Morita, who lost his parents at a young age, was a selfless man of action who had no fear of death and was not concerned with theory, so, many Tatenokai members have believed that if Morita had not replaced Mochimaru as student dean at this time, the Mishima Incident would not have occurred.
-Morita's temperament clearly overlaps with that of the protagonist, Isao Iinuma (飯沼勲), who is headed straight for action as if he had stepped out of Mishima's novel Runaway Horses, and many researchers have mentioned that Mishima may had being dragged and influenced by Morita's pure temperament.
+Morita's temperament clearly overlaps with that of the protagonist, Isao Iinuma (飯沼勲), who is headed straight for action as if he had stepped out of Mishima's novel Runaway Horses, and many researchers have mentioned that Mishima may have been dragged and influenced by Morita's pure temperament.